bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/embed.rst

 You can insert or template this script and its companion ``<div>`` in an HTML document and, when the script executes, your plot replaces the ``<div>``.

-For this to work you first need to load BokehJS, either locally or from a content delivery network (CDN).
-To load BokehJS from a CDN, add the following lines to your HTML text or template with the appropriate version replacing the ``x.y.z``:
+For this to work, you first need to load BokehJS, either locally or from a content delivery network (CDN).
+To load BokehJS from a CDN, add the following lines to your HTML document or template with the appropriate version replacing the ``x.y.z``:

 .. code-block:: html